 A personal review/appraisal system is also implemented, in addition to the formal assessment system.

 Successful completion of training on the Doctorate of Clinical Psychology Programme in Sheffield will provide eligibility to apply to the Health & Care Professions Council for registration as a Practitioner Clinical Psychologist.

 The Programme acknowledges the need for personal and professional development incorporating opportunities to reflect on one's practice as a fundamental part of training, and a sound base for reflective practice once qualified.
 A range of systems exists to facilitate this development.
-These include the personal and professional development module; a system of personal mentors; personal tutors; a "buddy system"; specific teaching on resilience, and the opportunity to attend an eight-week experiential mindfulness course.
+These include the personal and professional development module; a system of personal mentors; personal tutors; a "buddy system"; specific teaching on resilience.
 The philosophy is to acknowledge the personal and professional demands of clinical training and to provide a range of options for support which allows trainees choice in effectively meeting their needs.

 Please see our website for details of staff research interests.

 Prof Gillian Hardy - Unit Director and Programme Director

 Dr Liza Monaghan - Director of Clinical Practice

 Prof Michael Barkham - Director of Centre for Psychological Services Research (CPSR)

 Prof Nigel Beail - Honorary Professor in Clinical Psychology